-All in all, cash and counseling programs helps person with dementia remain living in their homes or the homes of loved ones when otherwise they might require nursing home care.
+All in all, cash and counseling programs helps those with dementia remain living in their homes or the homes of loved ones when otherwise they might require nursing home care.

 Participant-directed Medicaid programs are commonly available through Medicaid waivers, but they are also available through regular state Medicaid plans.
 Some states offer multiple participant-directed programs.
 For instance, a state might offer self-direction through both their state program and via a waiver, or offer participant-direction through several waiver programs.

 Traditionally, state Medicaid would pay for institutionalization Medicaid (nursing home care), but not long-term care in the community.
 However, overtime this has started to change, and more states are offering long-term care, such as personal care assistance, through their state plans with the option of participant-direction.
 Formally, consumer directed care via the state plan might be referred to as the Home and Community Based Services (HCBS) state plan option.
 A handful of states are also offering consumer directed attendant care (personal care assistance) via the Community First Choice (CFC) state plan option.
 State plan programs are entitlement programs, which means that if a person with dementia meets the eligibility requirements, he or she will receive benefits.